NBIA Patient Registry and Biobank

-How does the NBIA patient register work?
+How does the NBIA patient registry work?

 Ludwig Maximilian University

-Neurology Clinic and Polyclinic
+Neurological Clinic and Polyclinic

-Prof. Dr. med.
+Mr. Prof. Dr. med.
 Thomas Klopstock

 Ziemssenstr.
 1a, 80336 Munich

-E-mail: tircon@med.uni-muenchen.de
+E-Mail: fbi.mito@med.uni-muenchen.de

 What is a biobank?

-It is therefore important that NBIA patients provide blood samples and possibly also other tissue samples for the biomaterial bank!
+It is therefore important that NBIA patients provide blood samples and possibly other tissue samples for the biomaterial bank!

 Technical University of Munich